rgomez-AI/3DChromTrans/README.md

 ### A Snakemake workflow for measuring distances between two types of markers in [Chromosomal Translocation](https://en.wikipedia.org/wiki/Chromosomal_translocation)

-The usage of this workflow is described in the [Snakemake Workflow Catalog](https://snakemake.github.io/snakemake-workflow-catalog/?usage=<owner>%2F<repo>).
+The usage of this workflow is described also in the [Snakemake Workflow Catalog](https://snakemake.github.io/snakemake-workflow-catalog/?usage=<owner>%2F<repo>).

 If you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this (original) <repo>sitory and its DOI (see above).